ForsakenHeroStudios/LCNow/README.md

 - Can display events for any day (with selection of day using a calendar view).
 - Search for a specific event (simply checks if description or title contains the string entered by the user).
 - Can format an email for you to send to Jason Feiner to request to add an event.
 The user fills in all fields, and tapping the request button takes the user to their email service of choice.
-- Long hold on an event to set a notification about that event to appear 1 hour prior to the event (not thoroughly tested).
+- Long hold on an event to set a heads-up notification about that event to appear one hour prior to the event.

 Current problems
 - Will not run on our old tablet (API 21, which is the minimum we will support).
 Something with the bottom navigation widget isn't supported.
 This shouldn't be a major issue, as we plan to move away from a bottom navigation UI to a grid-like view as more features are added.